The Biblical Rationale for Promoting Responsible Christian Citizenship

 Responsible Christian Citizenship includes participation in the public conversation about important issues in order to positively influence the ultimate decisions that will affect every aspect of our lives and those of future generations.
 In our society, that public conversation includes, but is not limited to, such important topics as:

-Unborn Human Life — is life unique and does it come from God, and is the purpose of civil government to protect innocent human life?
+Is life unique and does it come from God, and is the purpose of civil government to protect innocent human life?

-Traditional Marriage — are there God-given moral laws that are still relevant today?
+Are there God-given moral laws that are still relevant today?
 Is the family a God-ordained and society strengthening institution?

-Public Religious Expression — should the act of acknowledging God in our public life be prohibited or should religious freedom be preserved for all citizens?
+Should the act of acknowledging God in our public life be prohibited or should religious freedom be preserved for all citizens?

 If people of faith do not take part in the dialogue on these important issues, there is little chance that the ultimate outcomes will reflect Biblical values!